 World Heritage Sites are the landmarks specifically given by UNESCO, on the basis of their historic, cultural, scientific and other significance.
 These are unique landmarks and representative of a specific culture and/or physical significance including historical structure, city, buildings, forests, deserts, complexes, lakes, islands, mountains, monuments or anything else.
 The site may symbolize a footprint of human endeavor or a naturally significant or unique diversity.

-As per the latest data from the UNESCO World Heritage Centre website, the World Heritage List today includes 1,223 sites from across the world that are recognized for their outstanding universal value.
-Out of these, 952 are cultural sites, 231 are natural sites, and 40 are mixed sites that have both cultural and natural importance.
-The Places on the World Heritage List are distributed across 168 countries.
-As of October 2024, a complete 196 nations had approved the World Heritage Convention indicating the growing international value placed on heritage conservation.
-Additional sites with special importance are identified each year as the global repository continues to expand.
+As per the latest data from the UNESCO World Heritage Centre, the World Heritage List today includes 1,248 sites from across the world that are recognized for their outstanding universal value.
+Out of these, 972 are cultural sites, 235 are natural sites, and 41 are mixed sites that have both cultural and natural importance.
+These sites are spread across 170 countries.
+A total of 196 nations have approved the World Heritage Convention, showing the strong global commitment towards heritage conservation.
+Every year, UNESCO adds new sites of special importance to this list, keeping the global heritage repository growing and diverse.

 1. Taj Mahal (Agra):